Fair Trade incense sticks? Is there such a thing? These and many more questions sprung to mind.

 Armed with this research, I decided that incense was a product area I wanted to move into, but as a Fair Trade business, needed to be very careful about the provenance of any products stocked.

-Luckily, one of my existing Fair Trade suppliers (who supply our range of handmade baskets) also included incense in their range.
+Luckily, one of my existing Fair Trade suppliers also included incense in their range.

 The brand name is One Aromatics and they are imported from a village in southern India, where traditional methods of manufacturer are still used and only natural raw materials are used.

-Additionally, I was able to get guarantees as to the trading practices adopted and could see that Fair Trade principles were being strictly adhrered to.
+Additionally, I was able to get guarantees as to the trading practices adopted and could see that Fair Trade principles were being strictly adhered to.